asimonov/PyData-London-SDC-Behavioural-Cloning/README.md

 This creates better angles for training.
 The angle is based on the mouse distance.
 To steer hold the left mouse button and move left or right.
 To reset the angle to 0 simply lift your finger off the left mouse button.
+* the best data can be collected by using a joystick or a steering column, if you have them
 * You can toggle record by pressing `R` key (or press `record` button on the screen)
 * When recording is finished, all the captured images are saved to the disk at the same time You will see save status and play back of the captured data.